corda/corda-solutions/bn-apps/cordapp-updates-distribution/design/design.md

 **CDS as a library**
 ![CDS as library](./resources/cds-as-library.png)

-There are no strict limitations on following one architecture or the other.
+There are no strict limitations around following one architecture or the other.
 BNs can mix and match depending on their requirements.
-For example BNO might prefer to notify BN members via email and then let everyone to pull down the latest versions manually.
+For example BNO might prefer to notify members via email and then they can pull down the repo manually at the later date.

 ##### cds-lib

-`cds-lib` will be used to sync down one or more versions of CorDapp(s) from a remote repository.
-The library will be embeddable into third-party software or usable as a standalone from a command line.
-This will give BNs flexibility to utilise the service in the best way to fit their requirements.
+`cds-lib` will be used to pull down one or more versions of CorDapp(s) from a remote repository.
+The library will be embeddable into a third-party software or usable as a standalone from a command line.
+This will give BNs flexibility to utilise CDS in the best way to fit their requirements.

 `cds-lib` will be configurable via system properties and via external configuration file.